Contributed by: David Akodekou (University of Abomey-Calavi)

 The first formal initiative for environmental education was a proposal for an environmental education program for primary school by the Ministry in Charge of the Environment, Habitat and Urbanism (MEHU) and Beninese Agency for the Environment.
-A curricula geared at implementation throughout the six years of primary school was created, however, it did not last long in most pilot schools and the initiative soon faded out.
+A curriculum geared at implementation throughout the six years of primary school was created, however, it did not last long in most pilot schools and the initiative soon faded out.
 While biology, physics, and history-geography courses continue to touch on environmental studies, they do not have any in-depth focus on environmental issues.

 EE in K-12 Education

 In Benin, classes on the environment are taught at all school levels.
 In primary school, students receive lessons on environmental protection in Morals, Geography, and French.
 In secondary school, environmental classes are taught in subjects such as Life and Earth Sciences, Geography, and French.
 In addition, Benin has technical schools with departments that train specifically for the environment.
 All of these help equip citizens to help protect the environment.